Understanding and Overcoming Money Avoidance: A Path to Financial Empowerment

 Money touches nearly every aspect of our lives — from the practical to the deeply emotional.
 Yet for many people, facing financial matters can trigger avoidance, anxiety, and even shame.
 This pattern is known as money avoidance, and it's more common than you might think.
 Whether it’s ignoring your bank statements, procrastinating on bills, or avoiding conversations about money altogether, financial avoidance can quietly erode both your well-being and your long-term goals.

 Does this sound like you?
 Here, we’ll explore what money avoidance is, why it happens, how it impacts your life, and—most importantly—how you can start shifting toward a healthier, more empowered relationship with money.
-We’ll also take a closer look at a group often overlooked in money conversations: psychotherapists in private practice, many of whom face unique financial challenges and avoidance patterns of their own.

 What is Money Avoidance?